-Explore the latest in gynecology from The JAMA Network, including recent advances in cancer screening, family planning, management of menopause symptoms, and more.
+Explore the latest in gynecology, including recent advances in cancer screening, family planning, management of menopause symptoms, and more.

 This case report describes 2 patients with recalcitrant vulvar lichen sclerosus treated with erbium YAG laser